|

 Accomplishment of the project objective will require at least the following tasks.

 Task 1.
-Conduct an interview or survey about the current state DOT and industry practices to accomplish the project objective.
+Conduct interviews or surveys on current state DOT and industry practices to accomplish the project objective.
 Identify a list of practitioners for an in-depth interview or survey to gather information.
 The list of practitioners and interview/survey questions shall be approved by the NCHRP.
 Synthesize the practices and summarize the findings based on the interview/survey results as part of the Interim Report to be developed in Task 4.

-The in-depth interview or survey shall cover topics that agencies should consider when installing new software or upgrading an existing TMS with respect to:
+The in-depth interviews or surveys shall cover topics that agencies should consider when installing new software or upgrading an existing TMS with respect to:

 - Needs, requirements, and issues to consider in planning, design, and procurement;